evuez/evuez.github.io/posts/cursed-elixir.md

 Not very useful, but that's good enough for our purpose.

 I like Elixir, but I think most of the time it just looks like functional Ruby.
-I want to make this code looks like Elixir.
+I want to make this code look like Elixir.

 First, this code is lacking every Elixir developer's best friend: `|>`.
 Let's add some `|>`s.